ericjanto/notes-publisher/content/notes/dbs-lecture.md

   > 1. $Y\subseteq X$ (the FD is trivial), or
   > 2. $X$ is a key.
   - A database is in BCND if all relations are in BCNF
+  - Determnine if a set of functional dependencies & delation is in BCNF: lecture 1 from 09/11/21, 22min in (TODO)
 - Decompositions
   - Given a set of attributes $U$ and a set of FDs $F$, a *decomposition* of $(U,F)$ is a set
     $$(U_1,F_1),...,(U_n,F_n)$$